jmrunarko/KDevelop-Unicon/README.md

 1. syntax highlighting for Unicon
 2. some code snippets for Unicon, which you can adapt that suits your needs.
 3. templates to start a very basic Unicon project, which also can be enhanced easily.
 If you want to add your own template, just follow or edit the one I have.
+4. file templates are not parameterized yet.
+Please refer to the Readme file inside that folder.

 Note: After modifying or creating your templates, create the template zip in the folder where the files are, not above that folder.